thosgood/this-weeks-finds/markdown/51-100/week055.md

 is about, why it's hard to do, and why the loop representation seems to
 help:

-4) J. Baez, Spin networks in nonperturbative canonical quantum gravity, preprint available in LaTeX form as gr-qg/9504036, or via ftp from math.ucr.edu, as the file net.tex in the directory baez.
+4) J. Baez, "Spin networks in nonperturbative canonical quantum gravity", preprint available in LaTeX form as `gr-qg/9504036`, or via ftp from `math.ucr.edu`, as the file `net.tex` in the directory `baez`.

 Now so far I have been trying to make things sound simple, but here I should point out that when one talks about "states of quantum gravity" there are at least three quite different things one might mean.
 This is because the loop representation follows Dirac's general philosophy of quantizing systems with constraints, with some extra twists here and there.
-As I've repeatedly explained (e.g. "[week43](week43.html)"), Einstein's equation for general relativity has 10 components, and if you split spacetime up into space and time (more or less arbitrarily
+As I've repeatedly explained (e.g. ["Week 43"](#week43)), Einstein's equation for general relativity has 10 components, and if you split spacetime up into space and time (more or less arbitrarily
 --- there's no "best" way) 4 of these can be seen as constraints